Mark Folkard

 Mark James Folkard (born 23 January 1965) is an Australian politician.
-He has been a Labor member of the Western Australian Legislative Assembly since the 2017 state election, representing Burns Beach.
+He has been a Labor member of the Western Australian Legislative Assembly since the 2017 state election, representing Burns Beach which was renamed Mindarie from 2025.

 Folkard was a Western Australia Police Sergeant before entering politics.

 Folkard has been awarded the Police Overseas Service Medal with East Timor clasp, the National Police Service Medal, the National Medal, the Australian Defence Medal, the Commissioner's Medal for Excellence, the Western Australia Police Medal, and the United Nations Medal (UNMISET).